Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 | rating   | ⭐️                                |  ⭐️                               |  ⭐️                              |  ⭐️                               |
 ```

-- As you can see, its very first column is just a guide to tell you what information to enter.
+- **first column**: As you can see, its very first column is a guide to tell you what information to enter.
 This column won't show up in rendered tables.
 - **cover**: add your locally stored picture with `![[your-picture.jpg]]` followed by a footnote link `[^pic]` TIP: to add meaningful footnote descriptions, use your movies first 3 initials or use its first 3 characters.
 At bottom page, write:  `[^pic]: insert here a pasted story plot` to add your plot.
 - **title**: add your movies name followed by its release year, eg. `[MovieName (Year)]` and after, append a weblink of your choice, eg iMdb, this would look so: `[MovieName (Year)](https://www.imdb.com/title/id/)`
 Example: `[Dune (1984)](https://www.imdb.com/title/tt0087182/)[^dun]`.
 My theme will append automatically an open-book icon before your footnote description, to indicate the story plot

-#### working with tables
+#### Working with tables

 Tables in markdown are, what they are, just get used to it.
 However, to simplify your task with tables, i suggest you to: